MartynJacques/martynjacques.github.io/_posts/2016-20-12-the-perfect-latex-atom-setup.markdown

 ---

-Above is a screenshot of my current (perfected) setup I use to write LaTeX documents with.
-As my dissertation approaches, I thought I'd make the switch from TeXworks to my more familiar and main text editor atom to increase productivity and only have to worry about one editor for all my work.
+Above is a screenshot of the setup I use to write LaTeX documents with.
+As my dissertation approaches, I thought I'd make the switch from TeXworks to my main text editor Atom to increase productivity and only have to worry about one editor for all my work.

 The packages I used to achieve this are: